 Thermal Remediation® Heat Treatment

 Does heat kill bed bugs?
 Yes, and Thermal Remediation heat treatment is the most effective, least intrusive, and most environmentally-friendly way to combat bed bugs.
 Our experts subject each of the treatment areas identified in step 1 to concentrated heat treatments of 120° F or higher.
 We circulate this hot air using fans and monitor the process for four hours of application.
 We may also apply residual insecticides into cracks and crevices to eliminate bed bugs that might elude the heat.
-After treatment, we’ll conduct a final follow-up inspection so that all bed bugs were eliminated successfully.
+After treatment, we’ll conduct a final follow-up inspection to check that all bed bugs were eliminated successfully.

 Thermal remediation is effective because applied 120° F heat kills bed bugs at every stage of development.
 We can completely eliminate bed bug eggs, larvae, and adults using one process.
 Residual pesticides serve to eliminate stragglers in hard-to-reach areas unobtrusively.
 With heat remediation, you don’t have to worry about infestations “reviving” because we get the eggs, too.
 Overall, thermal remediation is the Smarter Solution to residential bed bug infestation problems.